microsoft/tilecode/language.md

 ### Sprite Witnesses

+If a tile predicate has a non-empty Include set that contains only sprite kinds then the associated tile must contain a sprite if that predicate evaluates to true on a state.
+We call such a sprite a **sprite witness**, as it witnesses the truth of the predicate.
+Sprite witnesses are TileCode's form of variable binding.
+Sprite witnesses are displayed in the column to the right of the **Do** keyword, as discussed further below.
+Note that the Include' set does not bind a sprite witness.

+As discussed earlier, the center tile is treated specially so that XYZ.
+The four tiles adjacent to the center tile also may have sprite witnesses.
+*ROW correspondence*

 ### Direction Predicates

+If a tile predicate has identified a sprite witness, then we may wish to constrain the direction of that sprite.
+Selecting the sprite witness in the column to the right of the **Do** label, brings up the direction predicate menu.
+The currently selected direction predicate (resting) is selected and may be changed by navigating to the desired new predicate and selecting it.
+Note that the direction predicate is reflected in the tile predicate in the When section, as the predicate takes part in the pattern matching, as described previously.

 ### Commands

 When a rule successfully fires, the commands in the Do section of the rule are issued to the center tile/sprite as well as the four tile/sprites adjacent to the center.
 Each object (tile/sprite) maintains a log of the commands sent to it.

+Commands:
+- **move**
+- **stop**
+- **paint**
+- **create**
+- **destroy**
+- **portal**
+- **game lost/won**
+- **increase score**

 ### Resolution